kranid/Idea-Word-Separators/readme.md

 ## feedback
-i will glad to get any feedback. if you have any proposal or you want to sent an error message use telegram https://t.me/kraneed or create an issue.
+i will glad to get any feedback. if you have any proposal or you want to sent an error message use [telegram](https://t.me/kraneed), [email](galiakhmetovkv@gmail.com) or [create an issue](https://github.com/kranid/Idea-Word-Separators/issues/new).